 When you have more strong relationships, you can start to offer things like joint ventures.
 In addition, you may be able to help out one of your contacts by connecting them with another contact.

-The reason why I tell you all this is that it’s best to hire one specific person (or a small team for a large organization) to do all your outreach.
+The reason why we tell you all this is that it’s best to hire one specific person (or a small team for a large organization) to do all your outreach.

 If you hire a whole team, you can build a big network, but it will essentially be a bunch of small networks, which doesn’t leverage the exponential power of the network effect.

 Instead, if one person (or a few) has a large network at their disposal, your link building options will be far greater.

 The latest generation of SEOs focuses mostly on content, which is a good thing.